wojtekmach/keathley.github.io/_posts/2020/2020-02-08-reusable-libraries.md

 ---
 layout: post
-title: "Reusable elixir libraries."
+title: "Reusable Elixir Libraries"
-date:   2020-01-17 09:09:00
+date:   2020-02-08 10:00:00
 categories: elixir library design
 ---

 One of my new goals is to try to make my elixir libraries more reusable.
 It's an easy mark to hit if you only use modules and functions.
 But once you start adding processes, ETS tables, and other stateful constructs, the solutions get murky.

-After a few discussions online, I thought it would be good to write out my thoughts and explain some of the patterns that I've been using.
+I thought it would be good to write out my thoughts and explain some of the patterns that I've been using.
 There are probably other, better solutions.
 But these are the ones that I use.
 I'm going to use the term "library" throughout this post, but none of these techniques are limited to libraries in the traditional sense.
 I use all of these methods when building components or subsystems at work.

 ## OTP Applications

-This one is the easiest but also the most limiting.
+This solution is the easiest but also the most limiting.
 If you only provide an OTP application, then your users don't have to worry about configuring anything, and the API is typically more straightforward.
 But OTP Apps are singletons.
-You need to ensure that your application supports multiple users without conflicting with each other.
-Configuration - certainly non-global configuration - is complex.

-Configuration becomes much more complicated, the user cannot supervise the application, and you risk colliding with other libraries who are also dependent on the application.
+Configuration becomes much more complicated, the user has limited control, and you risk colliding with other libraries who are also dependent on your app.
 But an OTP app's most significant drawbacks are also its biggest strengths.
-It may not be appropriate for the user to configure the application.
+There might not be any *need* for the user to provide configuration.
 Maybe the supervision strategy is complex, and it would be error-prone to ask the user to manage it themselves.
 You need to look at your objectives and decide the best approach.

-The majority of times that I've built a library that only provided an application, I've ended up changing it.
+Anecdotally, the majority of times that I've built a library that only provided an OTP app, I've ended up changing it.
 But that probably says more about me than it says anything about OTP apps.

 ## Starting with a single process